 8. Go on a cafe hopping adventure

-Like we do not already know, one favourite chill-out activity among us millennials is cafe hopping.
+One favourite chill-out activity among millennials is cafe hopping.
 Not only do you get to spend a day during your Bangkok honeymoon in a cosy cafe enjoying hipster vibes with your loved one. you get to snap beautiful photos of its intricate decorations, unique furnishings, and beautifully plated food for your Instagram feed.
 Our romantic favourites would be Audrey Cafe & Bistro for its gorgeous decor and Chan & Yupa Tearoom for its bright and lively interiors.
 Bangkok is home to a growing list of unique cafes, check out the full list by foodie experts LadyIronChef, The Smart Local, Seth Lui.

 9. Tantalise your taste buds with authentic Thai cuisine and learn how to make them